Act of Sederunt: College of Justice Act 1532

 The Court of Session—more accurately the College of Justice—was established by the Parliament of Scotland under James V in 1532.
 The Act of Parliament establishing the Court, later named the College of Justice Act 1532, provided that the Court would have "such... rules and statutes as shall please the king's grace to make and give to them" and "ordain[ed] the same to have effect in all points and [that the] processes, sentences and decreets shall have the same strength, force and effect as the decreets of the lords of session had in all times bygone."
 That is, that the rules of the Court of Session were to be made by the King and to have the same force as the decrees of the Lords of Session had before.

 College of Justice Act 1540

-Although established in 1532, it was not until the passing of the College of Justice Act 1540 (originally titled Ratification of the institution of the college of justice) that the Court of Session gained the power to make law through Acts of Sederunt.
-The Act granted the Lord President, the Vice-President, and the Senators of the College of Justice the "power to make such acts, statutes and ordinance as they shall think expedient for ordering of processes and the hasty expedition of justice."
+Although established in 1532, it was not until the passing of the College of Justice Act 1540 (c.
+93), also known as the Act of Sederunt 1540 (originally titled Ratification of the institution of the college of justice) that the Court of Session gained the power to make law through Acts of Sederunt.
+The act granted the Lord President, the Vice-President, and the Senators of the College of Justice the "power to make such acts, statutes and ordinance as they shall think expedient for ordering of processes and the hasty expedition of justice."